3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 The updates will probably fail.

 As on my system these items had been locked with permission/user/group changes & it was not possible to update them, it turned out you can remove them though, so it was quicker & easier to simply remove them in `Kiauh` & reinstall the new versions a-fresh!
 Then you know there's no old stuff floating about in there also.
+BUT READ ON BEFORE YOU DO THIS!!!

 However, if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in any way to remove or update it.